MicrosoftDocs/win32/desktop-src/wic/-wic-decoder-howto-createusingstream.md

 ---
-Description: 'This topic describes how to create a bitmap decoder by using a stream.' ms.assetid: '982d2110-ff2f-43e0-a931-cb2b8146ad0a'
+Description: This topic describes how to create a bitmap decoder by using a stream. ms.assetid: 982d2110-ff2f-43e0-a931-cb2b8146ad0a
-title: How to Create a Decoder Using a Stream
+title: How to Create a Decoder Using a Stream ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Create a Decoder Using a Stream